Exception: XMP JPEG segment is larger than 65535 bytes

 So it looks like in principle we can not guarantee that any arbitrary sized XMP block fits into a JPEG.
 Your suggestion to compress the data is probably the way to go in order to reduce the problem pressure.
 In darktable's case there is a certain type of data that consumes most of the space - vector data describing blend masks.
 Compressing these data would be the first step.

-RE: Exception: XMP JPEG segment is larger than 65535 bytes - Added by Michael Ulbrich about 5 years ago
+RE: Exception: XMP JPEG segment is larger than 65535 bytes - Added by Michael Ulbrich over 5 years ago

 Hi Robin, Ulrich,